papinet/papiNet-API/4.0.0/paper-board-pulp-warehouse-logistics.md

 ## Notifications

-In order to get updated information on _suppier-orders_, _logistics delivery notes_ and _delivery instructions_ the _logistics suppliers_ have to call API endpoints of the _supplier_.
+In order to get updated information on _suppier-orders_, _logistics delivery notes_ and _Logistics delivery instructions_ the _logistics suppliers_ have to call API endpoints of the _supplier_.
 As the _logistics suplliers_ do not know when these informations are getting updated, they should normally poll these API endpoints on a regular basis.

 This polling mechanism is not optimal from an IT resources point of view, that's why we recommend the usage of notifications from the _logistics suppliers_ to the _supplier_.
 However, as the usage of these notifications would require additional investment on the _logistics supplier_ side, they remain an optional optimization.